black-shadows/System-Design/README.md

 Remember that there is no one right answer.
 A system can be built in different ways.
 The important thing is to be able to justify your ideas.
 This is somewhat different from the algorithm design questions as discussed here at [InterviewBit](https://github.com/black-shadows/InterviewBit-Topicwise-Solutions) and [LeetCode](https://github.com/black-shadows/LeetCode-Topicwise-Solutions).

 Finally, keep in mind that the discussion about the same system design problem could go in different directions depending on the goals of the interviewer.
 They may be willing to see how you create a high-level architecture covering all aspects of the system.
 Or rather, they could be more interested in looking at a few specific areas and diving deeper into them.
-In any case, you should have a strategy for how to approach the different situations.
+In any case, you should have a strategy for how to approach different situations.
 We will look into such strategies in the next sections.

 ## Our Approach